tbosch/sencha-touch-angular-adapter/README.md

 ### Directive `st:event="<event1>:handler1,<event2>:handler2,..."`
 Central directive for event-handling.
 The event names can either be event names of sencha widgets (e.g. `activated` for panels), but also generic events like `tap`, ... that are available for all elements.
-Note that the widget events are only available if the directive is added to a `<div>` that declares a sencha component.
+Note that the widget events are only available if the directive is added to an `<st:...>` element that declares a sencha component.

 ### Widget `st:if="expression"`
 This widget renders an element only if the expression evaluates to true.